-In addition to the signature defined by the user, parsing of terms takes place in an extended grammar in which information for handling parentheses, sort and equality predicates, if_then_else_fi, and qualification operators are included.
+In addition to the signature defined by the user, parsing of terms takes place in an extended grammar in which information for handling parentheses, sort and equality predicates, if\then\else\fi, and qualification operators are included.
 These structures belong to the so-called extended signature of a module.
 The main structures added in the extended signature of a module are:

 • Sort disambiguation.
-For each sort S in the signature of a module, Maude adds to the signature the operator op ().S : S -> S .
+For each sort S in the signature of a module, Maude adds to the signature the operator

+'''

+op ().S : S -> S .

+'''

 This helps in the disambiguation of ad-hoc overloaded constants and terms.
 As an example, remember from Section 3.6 that if we declare 0 as an ad-hoc overloaded constant for natural numbers and for natural numbers modulo 3, then we can disambiguate the expression 0 + 0 by writing, for example, 0 + (0).Nat and 0 + (0).Nat3, or (0 + 0).Nat and (0 + 0).Nat3.
 As another example, in the module META-MODULE (see Section 17.4), the term none is ambiguous, since the operator none is used as the empty set of operator declarations, equations, rules, etc. We can disambiguate it by writing (none).OpDeclSet.
 Of course, these disambiguation operators can be used not only for constants, but for any term.
-For example, we can write (2 + 3).Nat as a valid term in the predefined module NAT.
+For example, we can write (2 + 3).Nat as a valid term in the predefined module NAT for each sort S in its signature.
+These operators allow the use of parentheses without having to declare a parentheses operator for each sort.
+For example, (2 + 3), (2 + 3) + 5, (2 + (3) + 5), (((2 + 3)) + 5), are all valid terms in NAT, thanks to these declarations.

 • Parentheses.
-The extended signature of a module contains the operator op () : S -> S .
+The extended signature of a module contains the operator

+'''

+op () : S -> S .

+'''